 - Join the community in the new Zulip chat workspace at dataengineeringpodcast.com/chat

 - Your host is Tobias Macey and today I’m interviewing Joe Doliner about Pachyderm, a platform that lets you deploy and manage multi-stage, language-agnostic data pipelines while maintaining complete reproducibility and provenance

 - How did you get involved in the area of data management?

-- Can you start by explaining what PipelineDB is and the motivation for creating it?
+- Can you start by explaining what Pachyderm is and how it got started?

-- What do you have planned for the future of PipelineDB now that you have hit the 1.0 milestone?
+- What do you have planned for the future of Pachyderm?

 - From your perspective, what is the biggest gap in the tooling or technology for data management today?

 - FUSE == File System In User Space